dcwangmit01/goapi/README.md

 Then, do the following edits:
 * Edit glide.yaml to set `package: github.com/you/youapi`.
 * Edit Makefile and delete all targets and references starting with `example/`.
+* Edit the file cmd/root.go and modify SetAppName with the name of your binary
 * Rewrite the imports with: `sed -i 's@dcwangmit01/goapi/example@YOUR_GITHUB_ID/YOUR_PROJECT@' $(make gosources)`
 * Customize `cfssl/cfssl-csr.json`.
 The main project Makefile will call make for cfssl.